 - Breath Ketone Analysis

 Simply put, all ketogenic diets are, by nature, low-carb diets.
 However, not all low-carb diets are keto.
-You see, while keto is very well defined by its carbohydrate constraints (i.e., 9 Still others have set the low-carb bar as high as 45% of calories.
+You see, while keto is very well defined by its carbohydrate constraints (i.e., < 30 grams of carbs per day), when it comes to low-carb diets, the lines are about as clear as mud (even among the scientific community).
+For example, some consider anything less than 40% of calories from carbohydrates as low-carb diets.
+9 Still others have set the low-carb bar as high as 45% of calories.
 10 Let’s be honest: That’s not low-carb.
 At best, it’s moderate-carb.
 My opinion aside, you can see how this could raise some eyebrows, but there’s more to add to the confusion.

 On the other hand, some have set the cutoff definition for a low-carb diet at 26% of calories, or less than 130 grams of carbohydrate per day.
 11 While that line is a bit more reasonable, that’s still 4 – 5 times what’s considered standard for keto.

 In other words, there’s very little consensus when it comes to answering the question, “What is low carb anyway?”
 And there are still other noteworthy differences between keto and low-carb diets.